Share On Social!

 Sometimes, our immune system can fight a virus without us feeling sick.
 When that happens, it’s still possible to spread virus to others.

 For instance, if you are infected with a respiratory virus – like SARS-CoV-2 or the flu – but you don’t feel sick, your respiratory droplets can still have virus in them.
-When you when you cough, breathe out, or talk, those droplets are carried out and can get in someone else’s nose, throat, lungs, or eyes.
+When you cough, breathe out, or talk, those droplets are carried out and can get in someone else’s nose, throat, lungs, or eyes.

 Then the virus cells can start the process of using their false keys to take over the body’s cells and make copies of themselves.
 That’s why a lot of our infection control actions for respiratory illnesses, like COVID-19, focus on keeping respiratory droplets out of the air and away from people.